The Story of the Man Who Turned into a Dog: Writing style

 Osvaldo Dragún was known for bringing the Epic theatre of Brecht to Latin America, and combining modern Argentine theatre technique with classical themes.
 Much of his work features "narrative foregrounding," which "forces the audience to observe the narrative process."
 Characteristics of Dragún's plays that are separate from Brecht include emphasis on the absurd, character underdevelopment and a combination of both narrative and presentational style writing.

 Historias was described by Dragún as "studies in the grotesque," and therefore focused heavily on the dehumanization process which he called "animalizacion."
 Historia de hombre que se convirtio en perro is unique in comparison to the style of the other Historia's because of its emphasis on the devaluation of language, a common theme in Theatre of the Absurd.
-It also follows the narrative foregrounding technique more than other Historias, like "Historia de como nuestro amigo Panchito Gonzalez se sintio responsable de la epidemia de peste bubonica en Africa del Sur," which does not have the actors narrate or recreate the story at all.
+It also follows the narrative foregrounding technique more than other Historias, like "Historia de como nuestro amigo Panchito Gonzalez se sintio responsible de la epidemia de peste bubonica en Africa del Sur," which does not have the actors narrate or recreate the story at all.

 The characters in The Story of the Man Who Turned into a Dog play multiple roles and are not fully developed, making the audience focus on the situations of the characters rather than the characters themselves.